AlexCrownshaw/ShearForceBendingMomentsCalculator/README.md

 # ShearForceBendingMomentsCalculator
-Calculates Shear Forces and bending moments along a simply supported two dimensional beam of any length.
+Calculates Shear Forces and bending moments along a simply supported two-dimensional beam of any length.
 The beam is assumed to be in equilibrium.
 Forces acting on the beam can include any number of single point forces and uniformily distributed loads.
 The number of supports is currently limited to two.